 The cups are visually striking as soon as they are out of the packaging.

-They are made of clay rich with iron from the surrounding mountains in southern Japan, giving it a slight red hue.
+They are made of clay rich in iron from the surrounding mountains in southern Japan, giving it a slight red hue.

 Here is the small cup to give you a sense of the size.